ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1.md

 Now we can create our `Abbreviation` toolbar button using the {@link module:ui/button/buttonview~ButtonView `ButtonView`} class.

 We need to register it in the editor's UI {@link module:ui/componentfactory~ComponentFactory `componentFactory`}, so it can be displayed in the toolbar.
-We can localize the button by using the editor's {@link module:utils/locale~Locale} instance, and the translation {@link module:utils/locale~Locale#t `t()` function}.
+The button can be localized using the editor's {@link module:utils/locale~Locale} instance, and the {@link module:utils/locale~Locale#t `t()` translation function}.

 ```js
 // abbreviation/abbreviationui.js